gregness/gregness.github.io/_posts/2025-01-26-why-i-made-this-website.md

 ---

 <img src="bees.webp"  alt="Hummingbird and four bees sharing a water fountain" width="450" height="300" decoding="async">
-I have always thought of posting, but never did.
-I’m not sure what to post.
-What I am kind of sure about is that I want to start each post with an image I like.

-So here is a hummingbird and four bees sharing a drinking fountain.
-There is something fascinating about that photo.
-Will I order a print?
-Who knows.
+The thought of blogging has crossed my mind many times.

+Never have I even taken the first step, which usually is all that's necessary.

-Getting this [Jekyll](https://jekyllrb.com/) blog live will be a great testament to me actually following through with this blog.
-A betting man would not have put money on that.
+But getting this [Jekyll](https://jekyllrb.com/) blog live will be a great testament to me actually following through with blogging.

-After meddling with [Hyde](https://hyde.getpoole.com/) for a while, I got kind of worn out.
-I was doing all these changes and it never stopped because it's kind of an old theme, so there is much to do.
+After meddling with [Hyde](https://hyde.getpoole.com/) – a Jekyll theme I like – for a while, I got kind of worn out and lost momentum.

+I was doing all of these stylistic changes, and I never got anywhere with it.

-Instead, I opted to create a blank blog.
+Instead, I started from zero.
+I created a blank blog.
 Why not?

-I can add just what I want and not a bit more.
-I'll share more about this process soon.
+And voilà!
+What you see before your eyes is the fruit of that endeavor.

-Oh and the main reason?
+Oh, and the main reason I creatd this blog?
 I was bored. 🐸